 It was obvious now that their destination was the Slytherin dungeons, the only part of the castle located that far on the west end.
-The path there was notoriously complicated, forking and looping like a Gordian knot gone wrong.
-Every first week of school, some first year would go missing for a whole day only to stagger out of the maze in the dead of night, gasping for food and water.
+The route was notoriously complicated, forking and looping like a Gordian knot gone wrong.
+Every first week of school, a new kid would go missing for a whole day only to stagger out of the maze in the dead of night, gasping for food and water.

 The truth was rather anti-climatic.
 It looked no different than any other common room nearing the midnight hour: practically empty.
 There were still a few Slytherins about, studying and chatting.
 A few turned their heads toward them, but their attention didn't linger... except for a single grey-eyed gaze peering over the latest issue of Magical Market.

 Scorpius folded his magazine together.
 "Back already?"

 Anjali swept behind the sofa where he lounged, sliding her fingers through his hair as she passed.
 "Always underestimating me."

 Scorpius reached for her hand, but she slipped away first, taking a seat on a nearby armchair.